A General Framework for Updating Belief Distributions: Abstract

-{\bf 3.4 M-free calibration of relative losses.} In the M--closed and M--open settings the use of the self-information loss $l(\theta, x)= -\log f(x;\theta)$ results in a fully specified form for \eqref{eq:bayes}.
-However in the M--free setting there is an issue about the scale of the loss function $h_1$ which is a consequence of the apparent arbitrariness in the weight of $l(\nu,x)$ relative to $l(\nu, \pi)$, in that we are free to multiply either by an arbitrary factor.
-So equivalently we are interested in the loss function $w\,l(\theta,x)$ for some $w>0$.
+{\bf 3.
+Calibration of relative losses.} This section deals with the important aspect of specifying the relative information in the data to the information in the prior in general settings.
+In the M--closed and M--open settings the use of the self-information loss $l(\theta, x)= -\log f(x;\theta)$ results in a fully specified form for \eqref{eq:bayes}.
+However, in the setting of Section 2.3 there is an issue about the scale of the loss function $h_1$ which is a consequence of the apparent arbitrariness in the weight of $l(\nu,x)$ relative to $l(\nu, \pi)$, in that we are free to multiply either by an arbitrary factor.
+So, equivalently, we are interested in the loss function $w\,l(\theta,x)$ for some $w>0$.
 The question is how to select $w$, noting that $w$ controls the relative weight of loss-to-data to loss-to-prior.
 Of course, such an issue does not arise in the classical literature on estimation using such loss functions since there is no combining with different styles of loss functions.
-However the calibration of different types of loss function is not a unique problem.
+However, the calibration of different types of loss function is not a unique problem.
 It arises in many applied contexts; possibly the most well known be in health economics where losses pertaining to costs need to be balanced against losses pertaining to health benefits.

-There are a number of ideas for the choice of $w$ and we discuss them here.
+The most common ideas for assigning $w$ in Gibbs posteriors and PAC Bayes typically involve cross validation and subjective choices.
+As mentioned above, in PAC Bayes the weighting $w$ is a constant that enters into the margin of the error bound.
+Here we discuss some more ideas intended to help the analyst.
+We do not claim to be exhaustive in the approaches, or to be prescriptive in advocating one approach over an other.
+Our intention is to provide tools for elicitation of the relative loss-to-data to loss-to-prior.

-{\bf 3.4.1 Annealing. } In the literature on Gibbs posteriors, the weighting parameter is labelled as a ``temperature" and selected subjectively.
+{\bf 3.1 Annealing. } In the literature on Gibbs posteriors, the weighting parameter is labelled as a ``temperature" and selected subjectively.
 There are clear connections here with the use of ``power priors'' (Ibrahim \& Chen, 2000) where